Welcome to our 2017-18 season packed with great music.

 For concerts at The Bridgewater Hall: When to book Public and online booking for the 2017-2018 season is now open.
 How to book Click the 'BOOK NOW' button next to...

-Experiencing the Hallé's concerts has never been easier or better value. * Are you 30 or under?
-Anyone aged 30 or under can now save 15% of many of the...
+Experiencing the Hallé's concerts has never been easier or better value.
+(Not available for summer concerts on 1 or 13 July 2018) * Are you 30 or under?
+Anyone aged...

 The Bridgewater Hall The Bridgewater Hall is in the centre of Manchester, easily accessible by public transport and by road.
 For satellite navigation, the Hall’s postcode is M2 3WS.
 The Hallé...